nipo/nsl/lib/nsl_inet/mac/index.rst

   external resolver.

-Because nothing is filtered or rewritten here, this boundary is also the one transparent forwarding devices build on.
+Because nothing is filtered or rewritten here, this boundary is also the one transparent forwarding devices build on: a VLAN fan-out router is a set of per-port MAC layers around `vlan <../vlan/index>`_ demux/mux, with no host adaptation anywhere.

 The package also defines the ``mac48_t`` address type, well-known ethertype constants, the FCS CRC parameters, and frame